CrypticSignal/video-quality-metrics/README.md

   --n-threads N_THREADS
                         Specify the number of threads to use when calculating VMAF --phone-model         Enable VMAF phone model
-  -s SCALE, --scale SCALE
-                        Scale the transcoded video to match the resolution of the original video.
-                        To ensure accurate VMAF scores, this is necessary if the transcoded video has a different resolution.
-                        For example, if the original video is 1920x1980 and the transcoded video is 1280x720, you should specify:
-                        -s 1920x1080
 ```

 # Requirements
 1. Python **3.7+** installed and in your PATH.
 2. `pip install -r requirements.txt --upgrade`
 3. FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
-Your build of FFmpeg must have v2.1.1 (or above) of the `libvmaf` filter.
-FFmpeg must also be built with support for the encoders you wish you test.
+Your build of FFmpeg must support v2.1.1 (or above) of the `libvmaf` filter and the encoders you wish you test.

-You can check which encoders your build of FFmpeg supports by running `ffmpeg -buildconf -hide_banner` in the terminal.
+You can check what your build of FFmpeg supports by running `ffmpeg -buildconf -hide_banner` in the terminal.
 If `--enable-libvmaf` is not printed, your build of FFmpeg is not sufficient as VQM needs the `libvmaf` filter.

+FFmpeg builds that support the `libvmaf` filter can be found in the [FFmpeg Builds](#ffmpeg-builds) section.

 # FFmpeg Builds
 For convenience, below are links to FFmpeg builds that support the `libvmaf` filter.